Back to all posts

 Your home’s existing connections will likely guide this decision, but it’s good to know the differences.
 Gas water heaters tend to heat water faster than their electric counterparts and can have lower operating costs, depending on local natural gas prices.
 They do, however, require proper ventilation.
 Electric water heaters are often easier and less expensive to install and can be placed in more locations throughout the house since they don’t need a vent.
 Their main drawback can be a higher monthly operating cost compared to gas models, so it’s wise to check your local utility rates.

-High-Efficiency Options: Heat Pump & Condensing
+Go Green: Heat Pump & Condensing Heaters

 If energy efficiency is your top priority, two fantastic options are heat pump and condensing water heaters.
 A heat pump water heater, also called a hybrid model, doesn’t create heat directly.
 Instead, it pulls heat from the surrounding air and transfers it to the water in the tank, making it incredibly efficient.
 A condensing water heater is a great choice for homes with natural gas.
 It captures exhaust gases that would normally escape through a vent and uses that extra heat to warm the water, maximizing energy use.
 Both are smart investments that can significantly lower your energy bills.
 We can help you explore all the latest plumbing solutions available.